 The law in California, specifically Vehicle Code sections 23152, make it illegal for anyone to operate a motor vehicle under the influence of alcohol, or while having above a .08% blood alcohol level.
-A separate related subsection makes it a crime to operate a motor vehicle while any of certain types of drugs are in your system.
-That includes prescription medications, and certain legal and illegal drugs.
+A separate related subsection makes it a crime to operate a motor vehicle while any of certain types of drugs are in your system (DUID).
+That includes driving with prescription medications, and certain legal and illegal drugs.

 Is a DUI A Felony, or a Misdemeanor?

 Most DUI cases are misdemeanors.
 To be a felony, there must be an accident with great bodily injury while DUI, or three or more prior DUI convictions.